zeusta/Docs/extensions/Guide By Functions/Magento 1/Reward Point Plus Ultimate Edition.md

 **Note**: Our module offers a new feature, your customers will be able to change their link or coupon for sharing.
 After entering new url and new coupon, just need to click **Save** button to replace old link and coupon and new link and coupon will be sent to friends via Email, Facebook, Twitter or Google+.

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image047.png?raw=true)
-	- Sharing via Email: In order to share a referring link or coupon via email, Customers can click on the **Email** tab, fill out their recipients’ email addresses and the verification code, edit email subject and message then click on the **Send Email** button.
+	- Sharing via Email: In order to share a referring link or coupon via email, Customers can click on the **Email** tab, fill out their recipients' email addresses and the verification code, edit email subject and message then click on the **Send Email** button.
 Our module will automatically send that message to the provided addresses with the provided subject and message.

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image048.png?raw=true)

 If Customers click on the **Gmail** or **Yahoo** link, firstly, our module will request for permission to import contacts from their Google or Yahoo accounts.
-If they accept the request, our module will collect their contacts’ email addresses and display these addresses in a window.
+If they accept the request, our module will collect their contacts' email addresses and display these addresses in a window.
 Then, Customers can select which addresses to send the referral email to.

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image049.png?raw=true)